icepick5/SOKOGARDENFRONT/README.md

 Next is submit function Logic<br> This will include capturing product data in updated hooks and POST to our add_product Backend API. <br>

-Blow is the submit fucntion implementation.
+Below is the submit fucntion implementation.

   ```jsx
   //Submit Function